pipiscrew/timeline/health/gut.md

 Nickel allergy may develop at any age.
 Once developed, it tends to **persist** life-long.
 Is one of the commonest **sensitizers** all over the world.
 Nickel is **present** in most of the dietary items and food is considered to be a major source of nickel exposure for the general population.
 Nickel is a **ubiquitous** trace element and it occurs in soil, water, air.

 The plant acquires its total quota of Nickel from the **soils**.
 Animal acquires nickel mostly from **plants** and from other animals.
 Human acquires nickel **both** from Plants and Animals.
 Most of the human food that comprises both plants and animals acquire their nutrition from **soil**; therefore, the nickel content of **food** is strongly influenced by the concentration of nickel in the soil.
 Is present in most of the dietary items of humans and an average diet supplies 300-600 μg of nickel to the human body per day.
-The amount of nickel in foods may **vary** considerably from place to place. [source](https://doi.org/10.4103%2F0019-5154.110846)
+The amount of nickel in foods may **vary** considerably from place to place. [source](https://doi.org/10.4103%2F0019-5154.110846) &nbsp; [[mirror](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3667300/)]

 There is a connection between **nickel** and **aluminum foil** in the sense that nickel is sometimes used as a **coating** on aluminum foil.
 Aluminum foil is often coated with a **layer** of nickel to provide a barrier that prevents the aluminum from reacting with food and to improve its heat resistance.
 This makes the aluminum foil more durable and long-lasting, and can also help to prevent contamination of food with aluminum, which can be harmful in high amounts. **Cooking** food in aluminum foil can still lead to some aluminum **leaching** into the food, regardless of whether the foil is coated with nickel or not.